ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/(Predicted) Common Issues and Questions.md

 Check out the [[Observers and Interactors Sample]]!
 The components you likely need are explained and used in there :)

 ### What does the **Gain curve** do?
 The gain curve can be a little confusing if you haven't worked with non-linear blending or curves like this before.
-It effectively tells outputs that are tuning through this radio how loud to make it within the tune range.
+It effectively tells outputs that are tuning through this radio how loud to make a particular track within the tune range.

 ![[Pasted image 20251007150555.png]]
 For example, this is a track in the [[Basic Radio Sample]].
 The gain curve is how loud this track will be when tuned to the \[33.2 - 246.0] range.